| | Energy blog Oil is the motive

 terrorist attacks.
 In other words France and Germany foresee that an

 American takeover will in a long run do more harm than good.
+The so-called Wolfowitz doctrine worked out by the US

 Assistance Secretary of Defense Paul Wolfowitz envisions the United States